-Evaluation of skaters should support the development of young skaters so that they learn a good skating technique and as well as good basic technique in jumps, spins, steps and choreographic movements.
+Evaluation of skaters should support the development of young skaters so that they learn a good skating technique and good basic technique in jumps, spins, steps and choreographic movements.
 The focus is on quality and variety in elements.
+Costumes should be age appropriate and suitable for Novice level (and below) skaters participating in a competitive environment.
+Attention should also be given to the amount of cosmetics used by a young athlete.